 The two can be a dangerous mix.

-Credit card companies make a sizeable amount of money off the interest on unpaid balances.
-Visa, the largest credit card company, had a 43% profit margin on sales revenue of $12.7 billion in 2014.
-MasterCard, the next biggest credit card company, had profit margins of 38% on $3.6 billion in net income.
-Those profit margins are twice the average of the rest of the financial services industry.
+Credit card companies make a sizable amount of money off the interest on unpaid balances.
+Visa, the largest credit card company, had a record 51.87% profit margin on sales revenue of $18.36-billion in 2017.
+MasterCard, the next biggest credit card company, had a 41.68% profit margin on sales revenue of $12.5-billion.

-So obviously if you’re using credit cards — and not paying off the balance at the end of each month — you should know how interest rates affect your bill.
+So obviously, if you’re using credit cards — and not paying off the balance at the end of each month — you should learn how interest rates work and how they affect your bill.

 Factors That Determine Interest Rates

 Interest rates can come in all sizes, but for credit cards they generally fall into one of three categories: variable rate, fixed rate and promotional rate.
 Most companies issue cards tied to revolving credit.
 Users of these cards are allowed to carry a balance on their accounts at the end of every billing cycle.
 Cardholders who carry a balance will see an interest charge on their next bill.

 There are four major credit card companies — Visa, MasterCard, American Express and Discover — and several factors that go into the interest rate charged on each of their cards.